jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 - "'..' means 'the directory above the current one'; '.' on its own means 'the current directory'."
 - "Most files' names are `something.extension`.
 The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
 - "Most commands take options (flags) which begin with a '-'."
+- "`cat` displays the contents of its inputs."
 ---

 The part of the operating system responsible for managing files and directories